-Moderation in everything, including moderation.
+Practice moderation in everything, including moderation.
 It is extremely tempting, especially if you are a student living away from home for the first time, to party hard and come into class later.
 Class is work, and work is your priority.
 Have fun, but be aware of your responsibilities.

-Use the resources of your institution.
+Use the resources of this institution.
 For example, SAIT Polytechnic has counseling services, health services, faith centers, student tutoring and groups.
 Help is there for you, but you have to choose to use it.